gabriel-logan/Math_Lib/CONTRIBUTING.md

 The loganmatic is a mathematics library created for use in JS, TS, JAVA, PYTHON and C# languages.
 Purely mathematical library, developed for people who like mathematics and challenges.

+## Important rule:
+### All methods must be developed without using external libraries!!!

 ## How to Contribute

 1. **Fork the Repository**